Esther Choi, Ph.D. Candidate, School of Architecture, Interdisciplinary Doctoral Program in the Humanities

 Esther Choi is a joint Ph.D.
 Candidate in the Department of Architecture and the Interdisciplinary Doctoral Program in the Humanities at Princeton University.

 Her research interests center on the entanglements between architecture and the life sciences in the nineteenth and twentieth centuries, and the intersections between artistic and architectural movements throughout the twentieth century.
-She is currently completing her dissertation entitled The Organization of Life: Architecture and the Life Sciences in Great Britain 1929-1950, which explores exchanges that took place between modern architects, planners, and biologists to redesign Great Britain through projects ranging from experimental furniture to city planning.
+She is currently completing her dissertation entitled The Organization of Life: Architecture and the Life Sciences in Great Britain 1929-1951, which explores exchanges that took place between modern architects, designers, and biologists to redesign Britain through various technologies of "life design" in between the two World Wars.

 Choi served previously as an Assistant Professor of Criticism & Curatorial Practice and Photography at OCAD University in Toronto.
-She has been a guest critic at Yale University, Columbia University, University of Toronto, University of Buffalo, Syracuse University, Cooper Union, and Cornell University.
+She has also taught at The Cooper Union and The New School in New York.

 Her scholarship and projects have received support from the Social Sciences Humanities Research Council of Canada, Graham Foundation for Advanced Studies in the Fine Arts, Canadian Centre for Architecture, Society of Architectural Historians, Princeton University, and Harvard University.